Carrier Vs York: Which HVAC Brand To Choose?

 A couple of brand new air conditioners sitting next to a new home.
 The block wall to the left of them has not been finished yet.
 These are Crane Air Conditioners.

 Homeowners want their homes to be comfortable, quiet, and peaceful.
-Depending on the size of your air conditioner, the sound coming from it can either add to the comfort of your home or disrupt the peace and quiet.
+Depending on the size of your air conditioner, the sound can either add to the comfort of your home or disrupt the peace.

-Before purchasing a new unit for your home, it is important that you know how to choose a quiet HVAC system.
+Before purchasing a new unit for your home, you must know how to choose a quiet HVAC system.

-Every HVAC system has its own decibel rating.
-York HVAC systems come with an advanced sound-deadening feature, which keeps the noise level as low as 50 to 60 decibels.
+Every HVAC system has its decibel rating.
+York HVAC systems have an advanced sound-deadening feature, which keeps the noise level as low as 50 to 60 decibels.

-This is why it is one of the quietest brands on the market and is recommended for those living in quiet suburbs.
+This is why it is one of the quietest brands on the market and is recommended for those living in calm suburbs.

 On the other hand, the HVAC systems in Carrier's Premium Infinity Series run as low as 51 decibels.